hypermoose/Keiser2Zwift/README.md

 # Keiser2Zwift

 Use your Keiser M3 bike with apps like Zwift without buying a converter from Keiser which never really worked for me.
 This project was built to use make use of a Raspberry pi with 2 bluetooth adapters.
-Other system may work but your on your own to get it setup.
+Other systems may work but your on your own to get it setup.
 Two bluetooth adapters are required to make this work.
 I use the built in one on a Raspberry Pi 3/4 or the Pi Zero W and an additional one plugged into the usb port.
 The steps to install are below.

 # USB bluetooth adapters known to work